AgoraIO-Usecase/Agora-SSHC/README.md

 2. Connect your iPhone or iPad device and run the project.
 Ensure a valid provisioning profile is applied or your project will not run.

+### Add BGM file

+1. you need to find 3 bgm mp3 file.
+2. rename file to bgm1.mp3  bgm2.mp3 bgm3.mp3  and at those to project root path
+3. Open `OpenLive.xcodeproj`  and add those file to `Supporting Files`

 ## Contact Us

 - For potential issues, take a look at our [FAQ](https://docs.agora.io/en/faq) first